 Know about your College Application Deadlines

-Many deadlines fall around January 1 for regular decision and November 1 or 15 for early decision in the US.
+Many deadlines fall around January 1 for regular decisions and November 1 or 15 for early decisions in the US.

 And this does not even include the extra time needed to process orders for additional score reports if you have more than four schools you want to send scores to.
 Getting these reports will take a week or more once scores are released.